fndvit/mds-udg-viz-i-dgcp-hackathon/README.md

 ## Collaboration recommendations

-* Use folders and file names that are human-readable and let you identify the content, preferrably use lower case separated by dashes.
+* Use folders and file names that are human-readable and let you identify the content, preferably use lower case separated by dashes.
 For example: `areas-of-interest-getis-ord.py`
 * Follow the Branch Per Feature model: one feature, one branch.
 * Prepend each branch with your team name.
 For example if you're commiting part of your work cleaning up the data, you would push it to a `gerbils--data-cleaning` branch.
 * Use a consistent pattern for commit messages, a nice one is `type: subject` as in `refactor: use map instead of for loop`.